 At the location of Carat waterfall, there are actually two waterfalls.
 The first is a large one with a height of about 100 meters and is surrounded by a high and steep cliff.

 The second is a small waterfall which is only 15 meters high.
 Access to the waterfall location is also interesting because you have to pass a path by crossing a bridge made of woven bamboo over a small river.

-According to local residents, Carat waterfall is a little haunted, they recommend not to say any harsh words or damage any objects when visiting this waterfall to keep the spirits calm.
+According to local residents, Carat waterfall is a little haunted, they recommend not saying any harsh words or damaging any objects when visiting this waterfall to keep the spirits calm.

-Are you in the mood for finding the serenity and tranquility sense of mother nature?
+Are you in the mood for finding the serenity and tranquillity sense of mother nature?
 Located in Tabanan District, Blahmantung Waterfall is a fascinating sight!

 This hidden 25 meters height waterfall is a true testament to Mother Nature’s beauty.

 Buckle up and bring your swimwear with you when visiting Blahmantung Waterfall.
 Enjoy both the cool breezy water and the birds that whizz around you catching insects.

 Banyumala Twin Waterfall